orchestral/docs/pages/components/extension/usage.md

 ![Configuring an Extesion](/assets/img/extension.png)

 To configure an extension, the extension need to be activated.
 Once this is done, all extension that allow configuration can be configured.
 Simply click on the extension name to navigate to the configuration page.

+<a name="provide"></a>
+### Service Providers for Extension

+Manifest file also allow extension to dynamically register service providers without having to change `app/config/app.php`.
+To tell Orchestra Platform to automatically run your service provider include the following:

+	{
+		"provide" : [
+			"Robotix\\RobotixServiceProvider"
+		]
+	}

+> You can add multiple service provider on a single extension.

 <a name="handles"></a>
 ### Handling a Route